 Providing supportive environments for children after a disaster can be difficult to achieve in an evidence-based way.
 A conceptual framework could hold the key to creating places where disaster-affected children can thrive.

-This special collection is supported by the Centers for Disease Control and Prevention (CDC) and the National Science Foundation (NSF Award #1635593).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the CDC or NSF.
+This Special Collection of Research Counts is made possible through supplemental funding from the Centers for Disease Control and Prevention to the National Science Foundation (NSF Award #1635593).
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the CDC, NSF, or Natural Hazards Center.